RadoslavStefanov/YAZAKI-Daily-Harness-Report/README.md

 The need for this software came from the completely scrambled format that the harnesses(contained inside the excel files) come in.
 DHR improved the time spent daily for a repetative task from 3-4 hours between 2-3 colleagues to just one person for 2-15 min.

+One of the best features this app has is it's centralized updating.
+After entering the admin password, the admin gets a blue "Push" button this uploads the newly updated version to a server.
+After that any other client thats has been started checks the server for a new version, and if there is one it prompts the user to update.

 Features:
 -DHR supports both two Customers of this YAZAKI plant.
 -Centralized updating and version control